 The Master of Arts–Business: Arts and Creative Enterprise Leadership at the University of Wisconsin–Madison is a one-year program where students gain the knowledge, skills, and expertise to be an innovative arts administrator, nonprofit executive, or social entrepreneur.
-The 30-credit business-focused curriculum utilizes hands-on learning and project work in the classroom, as well as applied field experiences in local arts organizations.
+The business-focused curriculum utilizes hands-on learning and project work in the classroom, as well as applied field experiences in local arts organizations.
 Throughout the yearlong experience, students connect with and learn from real-world arts leaders and are part of a strong, close-knit community of alumni and arts practitioners.

-The Arts and Creative Enterprise Leadership master’s program is part of the Bolz Center for Arts Administration—one of the only arts-focused programs within a US business school, giving students an edge as strategic leaders.
+The Arts and Creative Enterprise Leadership master’s program is part of the Bolz Center for Arts Administration—one of the only arts-focused programs within a U.S. business school, giving students an edge as strategic leaders.

 Please see the program website for more information and application instructions.